proneutrino/machine-learning/README.md

 # myclassifier.py
-It contains the implementation of k nearest neighbour classifier on iris data set
+It contains the implementation of k nearest neighbour classifier with implementation of fit and predict functions without importing it directly from library.

 # randomclassifier.py
 It contains the implementation of classifier which predicts the output randomly